Are You Projecting? Defense Mechanisms in Therapy and Beyond

 Is projection harmful?

 Projection is not an issue in and of itself, though it may speak to a larger underlying concern.
+In some cases, people with schizophrenic delusions who rely heavily on projection may develop paranoia and start believing that others are actively plotting against them, one study found.

 How can you tell if you’re projecting?

 If you think you might be projecting, creating some distance between yourself and the situation is a great first step.
 Reducing your level of distress can help you think more clearly and objectively about the facts.
-Walking yourself through the facts can help you better understand another person’s actions and the issue you’re perceiving.

 If you’ve reflected on your reactions and emotions in response to someone else’s words or behaviors and determine that projection was a part of it, therapy can be a very safe space to explore things further—including whether or not what you’re experiencing fits into larger patterns of interpersonal situations that make you feel distressed or even underlying mental health issues.

-Get support at Charlie Health
+Get mental health support at Charlie Health